taywalnel/sleek-solitaire/README.md

 - If you get stuck simply hit the restart button to start a new game

 ## Developer notes
-To build a local version of this project:
-- Install the dependencies: `npm install`
-- Build the app: `ng-serve`

 - This project was built using Angular v15.1.4